 (2) All Delaware residents and domiciliaries who are victims of terrorist acts.60 Del.
 Laws, c.
 436, § 13; 72 Del.
 Laws, c.
 460, § 17; 73 Del.
 Laws, c.
 250, § 4; 77 Del.
 Laws, c.
 193, § 1;

-(b) “Forensic medical examination” shall be defined as medical diagnostic procedures examining for physical trauma, and determining penetration, force or lack of consent.
-The cost of the examination shall include collecting all evidence as called for in the sexual offense evidence collection kits and may include any of the following, if done as part of the forensic medical examination:
+(b) For purposes of this section, “forensic medical examination” means medical diagnostic procedures examining for physical trauma, and determining penetration, force, or lack of consent.
+The cost of the examination must include collecting all evidence as called for in the sexual offense evidence collection kits and may include any of the following, if done as part of the forensic medical examination:

-(1) Physician’s fees for the collection of the patient history, physical, collection of specimens and treatment for the prevention of venereal disease, including 1 return follow-up visit;
+(1) Physician’s fees for the collection of the patient history, physical, collection of specimens, and treatment for the prevention of venereal disease or the provision of emergency contraception, including 1 return follow-up visit.

-(2) Emergency department expenses, including emergency room fees and cost of pelvic tray; and
+(2) Emergency department expenses, including emergency room fees, cost of pelvic tray, and transportation by ambulance.

-(c) Hospitals and health-care professions shall provide forensic medical examinations free of charge to the victims of sexual offenses.
-Any hospital or health care professional performing a forensic medical examination shall seek reimbursement for the examination from the patient’s insurance carrier, including Medicaid and Medicare, if available.
-If insurance is unavailable, or does not cover the full costs of the forensic medical examination, the service provider may seek reimbursement from the Compensation Fund.
+(c) Hospitals and health-care professionals shall provide forensic medical examinations free of charge to the victims of sexual offenses.
+Any hospital or health-care professional performing a forensic medical examination shall seek reimbursement for the examination from the patient’s insurance carrier, including Medicaid and Medicare, if available.
+If insurance is unavailable, or does not cover the full costs of the forensic medical examination, the service provider may seek reimbursement from the Victims’ Compensation Fund.
 The Agency shall authorize the repayment for reasonable expenses incurred during the forensic medical examination.
-Such reimbursement shall not exceed a maximum amount to be determined by the Agency.
+The reimbursement may not exceed a maximum amount to be determined by the Agency.
 If the hospital or health-care professional has recovered from insurance, the Agency shall only provide compensation sufficient to total the maximum amount provided for in the Agency’s rules and regulations.

 (d) The victim of the sexual offense shall not pay any out-of-pocket costs associated with the forensic medical examination and shall not be required to file an application with the Agency.
-Notwithstanding other language in this chapter, all forensic medical examinations of victims of a sexual offense not covered by insurance shall be paid for through the Victim Compensation Fund and such payment shall be considered full compensation to the hospital or health care professional providing such services.
+Notwithstanding other language in this chapter, all forensic medical examinations of victims of a sexual offense not covered by insurance must be paid for through the Victims’ Compensation Fund and the payment must be considered full compensation to the hospital or health-care professional providing the services.

-(e) In addition to, and at the same time as, any other fine or penalty assessed on any criminal defendant, all defendants convicted of a sexual offense as defined in § 761 of this title shall be assessed an additional fine that shall be used to reimburse the Victim Compensation Fund for forensic medical examination payments.
+(e) In addition to, and at the same time as, any other fine or penalty assessed on any criminal defendant, all defendants convicted of a sexual offense as defined in § 761 of this title must be assessed an additional fine that must be used to reimburse the Victims’ Compensation Fund for forensic medical examination payments.
 All defendants convicted of sexual offenses shall pay $50 for each misdemeanor level count for which they are convicted and $100 for each felony level count for which they are convicted.
-All fines paid in accordance with this section shall be deposited into the Victims’ Compensation Fund.
+All fines paid in accordance with this section must be deposited into the Victims’ Compensation Fund.

 (a) The costs of a psychological assessment done for the purposes of evaluating the mental health needs of a child victim may be paid from the Victims’ Compensation Fund.